-Children’s Activity PacksArts/craft packs to improve wellbeing for families, looked after children and care leavers.
+Children’s Activity PacksArts and craft packs to improve wellbeing for families, looked after children and care leavers.

 Play therapy is a form of counselling or psychotherapy in which play is used as a means of helping children express or communicate their feelings.
 Play teaches the adults to be patient towards their children.
 Playing also allows parents to better understand their children and have appreciation of the individuality of each and every child.
 Through play, parents are able to have better knowledge of the personality of their children.
 Play also promotes good family bonding and well-being.